 Excessive deductions for employee expenses that weren’t reimbursed are also likely to catch the eye of the IRS.

-Work-related expenses are deductible, i.e. costs of traveling, biz meals: but some pad deductions by claiming things not eligible such as dry cleaning.
+Work-related expenses, such as travel and business meals, are deductible, but some people pad their deductions by claiming things that are not eligible, such as dry cleaning.

 5) Rental Property Expenses are Suspicious

-Owning a rental property is a way to earn extra income, but for novice landlords, it can also be a tax trap.
+Owning a rental property is a way to earn extra income, but it can also be a tax trap for novice landlords.
 Confused property owners might claim deductions incorrectly, subjecting themselves to an audit.

 Inflated rental expenses are frequently caught in the IRS net.